 Rebalancing is the opportunity?

 The investment industry is the only industry that contradicts the natural reaction to price changes.
-Normally, when price goes down, we consider that a sale and it triggers a reaction to buy.
-This can be seen in consumer driven opportunities like boxing day sales or Black Friday sales.
+Normally, when the price goes down, we consider that a sale and it triggers a reaction to buy.
+This can be seen in consumer-driven opportunities like boxing day sales or Black Friday sales.

 In the investment business, when prices go down, there is never a line up to buy but rather a line up to sell at lower prices.
 Despite the logical mantra of “buy low, sell high”, investors prefer to sell low and buy high because investor psychology leads us to irrational behavior and thinking.
 When an investment goes up, we can’t help but think it will keep going up.
 And when markets go down, they think markets will keep going down.

-- The first puts $10,000 in every year into the same investments in the same mix
+- The first put $10,000 every year into the same investments in the same mix

 - The second puts $10,000 into last years winner